GradSTAR: OAAA Mentoring Program

 Yes, you can.
 It is best to let Dean Thomas know when you apply if you would like a specific mentor or student.
 Then, state that on your application, so that you can be assigned that person at the start of the new academic year.
 If the student is a new applicant, s/he must attend an orientation session or meet individually with Dean Thomas before the first group event.

 Either party can suggest a change, if another mentor or student is available.
 However, many pairs find that committing to meet for one academic year helps them to learn from the experience.
 Dean Thomas is available to provide resources and support, as needed.

 Having lunch together on Grounds, e-mailing, talking by phone/FaceTiming, and texting each other are common ways that mentors and students stay in touch.
-Face-to-face meetings at least once a month is are ideal especially if mentors and students share strong research or academic interests; however, virtual meetings may be preferred given one’s comfort level.
+Face-to-face meetings at least once a month are ideal, especially if mentors and students share strong research or academic interests; however, virtual meetings may be preferred given one’s comfort level.
 Anything that shows your interest, care and commitment will promote the relationship.